condit/amz_sp_api/lib/fulfillment-outbound-api-model/README.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
 seller_sku = 'seller_sku_example' # String | The seller SKU for which return reason codes are required.
-language = 'language_example' # String | The language that the TranslatedDescription property of the ReasonCodeDetails response object should be translated into. opts = {
+opts = {
   marketplace_id: 'marketplace_id_example', # String | The marketplace for which the seller wants return reason codes.
-  seller_fulfillment_order_id: 'seller_fulfillment_order_id_example' # String | The identifier assigned to the item by the seller when the fulfillment order was created.
+  seller_fulfillment_order_id: 'seller_fulfillment_order_id_example', # String | The identifier assigned to the item by the seller when the fulfillment order was created.
 The service uses this value to determine the marketplace for which the seller wants return reason codes.
+  language: 'language_example' # String | The language that the `TranslatedDescription` property of the `ReasonCodeDetails` response object should be translated into.
 }

 begin
-  result = api_instance.list_return_reason_codes(seller_sku, language, opts)
+  result = api_instance.list_return_reason_codes(seller_sku, opts)
   p result
 rescue AmzSpApi::FulfillmentOutboundApiModel::ApiError => e
   puts "Exception when calling FbaOutboundApi->list_return_reason_codes: #{e}" end

+api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
+body = AmzSpApi::FulfillmentOutboundApiModel::SubmitFulfillmentOrderStatusUpdateRequest.new # SubmitFulfillmentOrderStatusUpdateRequest |
+seller_fulfillment_order_id = 'seller_fulfillment_order_id_example' # String | The identifier assigned to the item by the seller when the fulfillment order was created.

+begin
+  result = api_instance.submit_fulfillment_order_status_update(body, seller_fulfillment_order_id)
+  p result
+rescue AmzSpApi::FulfillmentOutboundApiModel::ApiError => e
+  puts "Exception when calling FbaOutboundApi->submit_fulfillment_order_status_update: #{e}" end

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new